 This article has been written by David Jennaway, a Microsoft Business Solutions MVP who has worked in the CRM arena for over 12 years.
 Although David’s primary experience is with Microsoft Dynamics CRM, this article is written as a fair comparison between the two market-leading products – Microsoft Dynamics CRM, and Salesforce.

 A note on timing; this article was written shortly before the availability of Dynamics 365, scheduled for November 1st.
 Where information is known and publically available for Dynamics 365, this has been included in the article.
 We have retained ‘Dynamics CRM’ as the product name to reflect the current functionality, and use ‘Dynamics 365’ only where there are known changes with Dynamics 365.
-We intended to update this article when more information is publically available about Dynamics 365 from November 1st 2016.
+We intend to update this article when more information is publicly available about Dynamics 365, from November 1st 2016.

 |Functionality – Sales||Dynamics CRM provides a comprehensive set of Sales functionality out-of-the-box.
 With CRM 2015, the functionality around the product catalog was extended considerably, although this requires good understanding to utilise fully.

 Dynamics CRM uses the integration with Microsoft Word and Excel to generate quote documents from templates.
 This gives a lot of flexibility, though at the slight cost of a little setup time.

 The OOB sales reporting is reasonable, but can be easily enhanced with system or user-defined reports or dashboards.
 Goals can be defined to track sales against targets

 |Salesforce also provides a comprehensive set of Sales functionality out-of-the-box, which covers essentially the same scope as does Dynamics CRM.